ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.New/Existing users can browse the Ava application
+	1. New/Existing users can browse the Ava application

-	2.User goes to the pantry mode
+	2. User goes to the pantry mode

-	3.User is given list of ingredients
+	3. User is given list of ingredients

-	4.User makes a selection
+	4. User makes a selection

-	5.User can add/save ingredients to their pantry
+	5. User can add/save ingredients to their pantry
 ---

 ​